-The Australian Early Development Census (AEDC) provides a picture of early childhood development outcomes for Australia through a nationwide data collection which was carried out in 2009, 2012 and 2015.
+The Australian Early Development Census (AEDC) provides a picture of early childhood development outcomes for Australia through a nationwide data collection which is carried every three years with the most recent being the 2018 data collection.

-Public Tables for all three collections are now available, at LGA, SLA, SA2 and SA3 level.
+Public Tables for three collections are now available, at LGA, SLA, SA2 and SA3 level.

 The AEDC results reported in public tables show the number of children scoring in the categories developmentally vulnerable, developmentally at risk and developmentally on track in the following domains: